NeemaToto/tea-tracker/README.md

 # Tea Tracker

+## Description
+Tea Tracker is a full-stack application that allows you to keep track of teas you have drunk.
+It's a great way to explore different teas without getting confused about which ones you have tried before, as there are hundreds of unique teas out there!

 ## To Run the Application Locally
 1. Clone app from github
 2. Run npm install to download dependencies